berkeley-stat243/stat243-fall-2023/schedule.md

 Quizzes are in-person only.

-- Quiz 1: TBD during class.
+- Quiz 1: Monday, October 23 in class.
-  - Review session TBD.
+  - Review session Friday October 20 in section.
-- Quiz 2: TBD during class.
+- Quiz 2: Monday, November 20 in class.
-  - Review session TBD.
+  - Review session Friday November 17 in section.

 ## Project